pm1906/Sudoku-Project/DesignDoc.md

 Data Structures
 2D Array (sudo) – The 9x9 Sudoku board is stored in a 2D integer array named sudo.
 Each cell holds a number from 1 to 9.
 The array allows easy access to any row and column.

+Used Random so I could generate random sudoku boards.

 I don’t use an ArrayList.

 Algorithm Design
 The program generates a solved Sudoku board using a backtracking algorithm.

 First, it starts with an empty 9x9 board filled with zeros.
 Then it calls the solve method starting at row 0, column 0.
-The solve method tries numbers 1 through 9 in each empty cell.
+The solve method tries numbers 1 through 9 in each empty cell (randomly).
 For each number, it checks if the number is safe to place by verifying the row, column, and 3x3 box have no duplicates.
 If the number is safe, it places the number and moves to the next cell.
 If a dead end is reached, it removes the number (backtracks) and tries the next number.
 The algorithm continues until all 81 cells are filled correctly.

 Methods